turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_domain_search.md

   domain = 'hp.com';
 ```

-### Get password strength statistics for employees and users
+### Get password security assessment

+Evaluate password strength statistics for both employees and users associated with a domain to identify potential security weaknesses.
+This query helps in understanding the overall password hygiene and can guide security awareness training priorities and password policy improvements.

 ```sql+postgres
 select